-Labor Day might be the best time to buy a mattress: Here are all the sales going on right now
+Labor Day might be the best time to buy a mattress: Here are the sales going on now

 Slumberland

 Slumberland was initially established as "The Sleep Store" specializing in all things sleep.
-That's still true today and it's the place to go if you're looking for options.
+That's still true, and it's the place to go if you're looking for options.

 - For three days only, Slumberland is offering $100 off one total purchase of $599 or more.